-In its native habitat, this fig tree from the Moraceae family will reach 40 ft (12 m) tall.
-Fortunately, it grows very slowly and stays much shorter when grown indoors.
+In its native habitat, this fig tree from the Moraceae family will grow about 40 ft (12 m) tall.
+Fortunately, Ficus lyrata grows very slowly and stays much shorter when grown indoors in a pot.
+You can expect your houseplant to reach 3-10 ft (90 cm - 3 m).

 Controlling its height is easy to do.
-Prune off the top of young plants to promote branching and to control its growth.
-You can also control its size by keeping it in a small container.
+Prune off the top of young plants to promote branching and to curb its height.
+You can also limit its size by keeping it in a small container.

 You don't have to cut it back, though.
 The broad leaves of this fig tree make it a beautiful, live structural accent in a room with high ceilings.

-Repot only when necessary in spring, using the smallest pot that will contain its roots.
-Use a heavy container to keep it from toppling over.
-This plant can get top-heavy.
+Wondering when to repot?
+Repot only when necessary (e.g., its roots are growing out of the drainage holes or coiled in the bottom of the pot) in spring, using the smallest pot that will contain its roots.
+Use a heavy container to keep it from toppling over; this tree can get top-heavy.

 Brown leaf tips are sometimes caused by dry soil.
 Use a container with a drainage hole and water the plant thoroughly until water drains out the bottom.
 This is the only way to be sure that all the roots are watered.